-‘General Hospital’ Spoilers For The Next Two Weeks August 7-11 & August 14-18: Shocking Twists Of Fate
+‘General Hospital’ Spoilers For The Next Two Weeks, August 7-11 & August 14-18: Shocking Twists Of Fate

 — General Hospital (@GeneralHospital) August 4, 2017

-In the meantime, Finn will still be perplexed as to Hayden’s behavior.
+In the meantime, Finn will still be perplexed about Hayden’s behavior.
 According to General Hospital spoilers for the week of August 14-18, he will thank Curtis for helping during the time of crisis.
 But once again, things will get out of hand.
-Dr. Obrecht won’t know what is going on and when she tries to find out, disaster may ensue.
+Dr. Obrecht won’t know what is going on, and when she tries to find out, disaster may ensue.

 As General Hospital fans know, Dr. Obrecht put Jared on his ex-wife’s trail.
 She will be pleased because she will think that her scheme to bring Hayden down is working.
 However, spoilers indicate that Dr. O shouldn’t celebrate just yet.
 General Hospital spoilers state that Dr. O will soon find herself in a situation which is almost as dire as Hayden’s.

-Ava has had a lot to deal with in terms of the scarring on her face.
-She will fantasize of a time when her scare are gone and she is living the life she always wanted.
-Of course, this is a possibility now thanks to Valentin (James Patrick Stuart) who offered to restore her face to what it was.
+Ava has had a lot to deal with regarding the scarring on her face.
+She will fantasize about a time when her scars are gone, and she is living the life she always wanted.
+Of course, this is a possibility now thanks to Valentin (James Patrick Stuart), who offered to restore her face to what it was.
 General Hospital spoilers for August 14-18 indicate that Ava may take Valentin’s offer into consideration.

 Who's on the receiving end of Valentin's surprise visit?
 It wouldn't be a surprise if we told you. ???? #GH starts RIGHT NOW on ABC! pic.twitter.com/RtdE6sTIJk